Calculate Customer Acquisition Cost by channel, CAC payback period, and LTV:CAC ratio for your SaaS business.

 Channels with the lowest CAC may not scale.
 Referrals, organic search, and virality have natural limits.
 As you exhaust efficient channels, marginal CAC increases.
 Plan for rising CAC as you scale and ensure unit economics remain viable at higher costs.

-Pair this tool with the Working Capital Calculator and the ARR Calculator to cross-check inputs.
-For strategic context, read our business acquisition process guide and explore the Financial Ratios tools hub.
+Pair this tool with the ARR Calculator, Funding Calculator, and Dilution Calculator to model how acquisition spend affects fundraising needs and equity.
+For strategic context, read our business acquisition process guide and explore the Startup tools hub.

 Target an LTV:CAC ratio of at least 3:1 for healthy unit economics.
 This ensures you earn $3 in customer value for every $1 spent on acquisition, leaving room for other operating costs and profit.